CSE185-GWAS/GWAS/analysis/README.md

 * compare_result.ipynb

 Please change input files paths at first two cells to compare results as you own need.
 The script will compare two output files' p value column, beta value column, and their snp column from GWAS linear analysis.

+We also include unit test to the some functions from read_vcf at the end of file.
+Feel free to take a look over it and test with different inputs too.